-When buying a home, your mortgage is the long-term legal agreement you’ve entered into with your lender.
+When buying a home, your mortgage agreement is the long-term legally binding contract you’ve entered into with your lender.
 Your lender is loaning you the money to buy the home, and you’re agreeing to pay back your lender via regular payments (typically monthly).

 You’re not only paying for the cost of the home (otherwise known as the principal), but you’re also paying interest to your lender for lending you the money.
-Your mortgage payment might also include funds held to pay property taxes, insurance and other fees.
+Your mortgage payment likely also includes funds held by the lender to pay property taxes, insurance and other fees.

 The four main parts of a mortgage payment are principal, interest, taxes and insurance (PITI).
 Principal and interest make up most of your payment (P&I).
 As we explain the parts of a mortgage payment, we’ll use a $400,000 mortgage as an example.